 Any athlete knows the physical skill and talent it takes to compete.
-However, behind the most powerful athletes’ physical feats, is an impressive mental prowess, that is cultivated through mind training, that aims to build the focus they need to achieve success.
+However, behind the most powerful athletes’ physical feats is an impressive mental prowess that is cultivated through mind training and aims to build the focus they need to achieve success.
 This is also known as focus training.

-In his book Focus: The Hidden Driver of Excellence, Daniel Goleman boils down attention research into a threesome: inner, other, and outer focus.
-Athletes need to cultivate strength in all three, and to use the right one at the right time.
+In his book, Focus: The Hidden Driver of Excellence, Daniel Goleman boils down attention research into a threesome: the inner, other, and outer focus.
+Athletes need to cultivate strength in all three and learn how to use the right one at the right time.
 In Goleman’s book, he describes these three types of focus as:

 - Systems awareness (Outer Focus): This helps individuals monitor competitive threats with a focus that allows the formulation of smart strategies to overcome the competition.

 There have been noteworthy progressions in our understanding of the relationship between mental skills and athletic performance (1).
-While it has been found that precompetitive anxiety is the most often mentioned psychological issue facing competitive athletes (2), working with the right psychologist can help train athletes so that they are able perform optimally in a way whereby anxiety is still present, but not detrimental to success (3).
-The athlete who is trained in focus thinking handles psychological burdens that can cause anxiety, the most effectively, and thus minimalizes the destructive effects of these psychological barriers.
+While it has been found that precompetitive anxiety is the most often mentioned psychological issue facing competitive athletes (2), working with the right psychologist can help train athletes so that they are able to perform optimally in a way whereby anxiety is still present, but not detrimental to success (3).
+The athlete who is trained in focus thinking has the skills to handle the psychological burdens that can cause anxiety, thus minimizing the destructive effects of these psychological barriers.

-Mentally tough players, with the unique ability to focus in all three domains, outlined by Goleman, are more resilient, less vulnerable to mental failure, and more likely to sustain physical performance over the long training rituals and game days that is the reality of professional sports.
+Mentally tough players with the unique ability to focus in all three domains that are outlined by Goleman are more resilient, less vulnerable to mental failure, and more likely to sustain physical performance over the long training rituals and game days that are the reality of professional sports.

-While working with Dr Eliana Cohen Psychology Professional Corp. will not guarantee a gold medal at the next Olympic games, the trained staff will ensure that you are able to perform at a level closer to your absolute potential.
+While working with Dr. Eliana Cohen Psychology Professional Corp. will not guarantee a gold medal at the next Olympic games, the trained psychologists at our practice will ensure that you are able to perform at a level closer to your absolute potential.

 Within the work on focus and attention we offer:

 - Neurofeedback training to learn how to meditate and get feedback on your progress.
-Our neurofeedback allows you to track the number of times you recovered your focus, how long you were calm, alert and focused.
+Our neurofeedback therapy allows you to track the number of times you recovered your focus, as well as how long you were calm, alert, and focused.
 Neurofeedback is an excellent tool to begin your practice.

-- Working Memory Training: We have a scientific validated training tool to expand your working memory or sustained attention.
+- Working Memory Training: We have a scientifically validated training tool to expand your working memory or sustained attention.

 1. Gee CJ.
 How does sport psychology actually improve athletic performance?
 A framework to facilitate athletes’ and coaches’ understanding.
 Behavior modification.
 2010 Sep;34(5):386-402.